twosixlabs/armory/docs/no_docker_mode.md

 pip install -r no-docker-requirements.txt pip install -e .
 ```
-Once this completes, you should run `armory configure` to setup the armory configuration
+Once this completes, you should run `armory configure` (If you haven't already done this
+previously) to setup the armory configuration
 (e.g. dataset download directory, output directory, etc.).

 With this complete, you now can run armory using `armory run -h`.
 If you would